 The method is simple.
 Use any old paintbrush with hard bristles.
 Dip it in the paint – just a little is enough and skim off as much excess as you can.
 Paint the piece in fast motion.
 Make strokes in different directions.

-Don’t cover the whole surface.
+Don’t cover the entire surface.
 You’d want the wood /base color showing through.
 You can use different colors in multiple layers and also sand it a bit to give it a more worn look.

 This method is similar to sanding but removes only paint and not wood.
 Paint the piece and let it dry to the point that the pain is tacky.
 Use a scraper to scrape the paint off in the places paint would usually chip off.
 You can work with multiple layers/colors of paint.

 Another fantastic way to add character to your piece and create that distressed wood look.
-It’s perfect for soft aged wood effect and best used on raw wood.
+It’s perfect for soft aged/old wood effect and best used on raw wood.

 Paint the piece and let it dry for a bit, then rinse with water and wipe the surface gently with a cloth.
 That’s it!